phpDocumentor/guides/docs/developers/compiler.rst

 .. note::

     The tag `phpdoc.guides.compiler.nodeTransformers` is used to register the node transformer in the compiler.
 The higher the priority of the node transformer, the earlier it will be executed.
-Where higest priority is `PHP_INT_MAX`, lower number is lower priority.
+Where highest priority is `PHP_INT_MAX`, lower number is lower priority.

 CompilerPass
 ============

-If you want to do more complex transformations for example transformations that require multiple nodes to be transformed you should implement a :php:class:`phpDocumentor\Guides\Compiler\CompilerPass`.
+If you want to do more complex transformations, for example transformations that require multiple nodes to be transformed you should implement a :php:class:`phpDocumentor\Guides\Compiler\CompilerPass`.
 A compiler pass needs to be registered just like a node transformer.